ivangfr/springboot-jsoup-html-parser/README.md

 # Microservices

-The project consists of two microservices: `game-score-collector` and `game-score-api`.
+The project consists of two microservices: `game-score-api` and `game-score-collector`.

 ![project-diagram](images/project-diagram.png)